agarbuno/agarbuno.github.io/index.md

 undergraduate-level courses in Numerical Methods, as well as a tutor in the Statistic’s Department at ITAM.
 The latter being as a TA in the UK system.
-More recently, I have been a Teaching Assistant in both Engineering and Computer Science departments in UoL in object oriented programming and database management.
+More recently, I have been a Teaching Assistant in both Engineering and Computer Science departments in UoL, such as in object oriented programming, MATLAB programming for engineers and database management.
 I am interested in large scale applications of mathematical models, often encountered in numerical optimisation and pattern recognition tasks related to machine learning.
 As a professional I have specialised in numerical methods, statistical modelling, data visualisation and applied probability models.
 My current research lies within the domain of non-parametric Bayesian Statistics in computer code analysis and the extension of such models for Numerical Optimisation and Statistical Learning.

 </div>